fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 ### Naming

-For local class names camelCase naming is recommended, but not enforced.
+For local class names camelCase naming is recommended but not enforced.

 ### Exceptions